hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks.md

 At the outset, we can observe the following:

 - in scenario 1 the latency requirements enter the danger zone of GC
-  pauses: 100 milliseconds, something traditionally considered as an excellent result for a worst-case GC pause, may be a showstopper for many use cases
+  pauses: 100 milliseconds, something traditionally considered an excellent result for a worst-case GC pause, may be a showstopper for many use cases
 - scenarios 2 and 3 are similar in terms of demands on the garbage